GMP Standard Operating Procedures (SOP)

 Stock Suspension of Micro Organism

 Stock suspensions of the noted microorganisms are used to perform monthly dilutions, which are used for growth promotion and stasis checks (See sections 6 and 7).
 Stock suspensions and dilutions must be placed in the refrigerator immediately after use for preservation.
-See Miclab-035 Aseptic Media Filling and Microbiology Integrity Leak Testing Procedure for the requirements for Media Runs and Soup Tests.
+See Miclab-035 Aseptic Media Filling and Microbiology Integrity Leak Testing Procedure for Media Runs and Soup Tests requirements.
 Record the bacterial counts from the dilutions.

 Sterile Sampling Procedure for Microbiology Laboratory